Effects of Hurricane Wilma in Florida: Palm Beach County

-In Boca Raton, the Boca Raton Airport suffered extensive damage, including the collapse of two hangars, planes that had flipped over, and hangar doors which had blown in.
-The airport reported nearly $12 million in damage.
-At a high school, two masonry block walls of the school's $8.6 million theater were ripped apart.
+In Boca Raton, the Boca Raton Airport suffered extensive damage, totaling almost $12 milion and including the collapse of two hangars, planes that had flipped over, and hangar doors which had blown in..
+At Spanish River High School, two masonry block walls of the school's $8.6 million theater were ripped apart.
 An elementary school almost completely lost its roof.
 Additionally, the gymnasium at Florida Atlantic University suffered severe roof damage.
 The Boca Raton News suspended publication for almost a week due to damage and lack of electricity at its headquarters.
 The West Boca Medical Center was structurally damaged and the steeple of a church collapsed.
 Twenty-five businesses were destroyed, while several along Northwest Second Avenue sustained roof damage.
 About 1,889 homes in the city suffered losses, while the demolition of 8 others occurred.
 Damage in the city alone total approximately $60.8 million.